On this page

 - have a job or other commitments that make it hard to come to a site-based session.

 Volunteers must speak to a department site leader before they start the online course.
+If you have not connected with a school or preschool to volunteer at, you must do this before you start.

 This online session is not site-specific, so site leaders will make sure that volunteers who do this online are given the name of their nominated site leader as well as any site-specific child protection information.